seagle0128/doom-modeline/README.md

 (setq doom-modeline-total-line-number nil)

 ;; If non-nil, only display one number for check information if applicable.
+;; If set to icons, display check information with icons.
 (setq doom-modeline-check-simple-format t)

 ;; The maximum number displayed for notifications.